 Mr. A. Darlow, B.A.
 (Hons), P.G.C.E.
 (Director of Personal Development, Behaviour and Welfare)

 Mr Darlow attended Durham University 2002-2005 and UEA 2006-2007 where studied Sport, Health and Exercise BA (Hons) and gained PGCE in Physical Education.
 He has been teaching for 12 years working across several schools within Norfolk.
 His initial qualifications are in Sport and Physical Education and he has taught these areas for 7 years.
 He has also been teaching Mathematics for the last 5 years.
-I have spent a large portion of my teaching career working within the pastoral sector as a form tutor, Head of Year, Designated Safeguarding Lead and my current role as Director of Personal Welfare and Behaviour.
-This has allowed me to work with several external agencies and develop my pastoral knowledge to offer a wide range of support to our students that is beyond the classroom.
+He has spent a large portion of his teaching career working within the pastoral sector as a form tutor, Head of Year, Designated Safeguarding Lead and his current role as Director of Personal Welfare and Behaviour.
+This has allowed him to work with several external agencies and develop pastoral knowledge to offer a wide range of support to our students that is beyond the classroom.

 Dr. A.H.
 Gollop, MMth, PhD, P.G.C.E

 After gaining a first class master of mathematics degree, Dr Gollop completed a doctorate in mathematics and physics at the Climatic Research Unit, UEA.
 She has published multiple academic papers and presented findings locally and worldwide.
 She has also promoted STEM in high school working as a brilliant club tutor before training as a mathematics specialist teacher.